AlgebraicJulia/DiagrammaticEquations.jl/docs/src/index.md

-# AlgebraicTemplate.jl
+# DiagrammaticEquations.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = DiagrammaticEquations
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`DiagrammaticEquations.jl` is a Julia library for...